ajikamaludin/ajikamaludin.github.io/README.md

 My Simple Portfolio
 Some Changes Of Readme

+### List :
-#1 Make It Green
+- 1 Make It Green
-#2 Make It Green
+- 2 Make It Green
-#3 Make It Green
+- 3 Make It Green
-#4 Make It Green
+- 4 Make It Green
-#5 Make It Green
+- 5 Make It Green
-#6 Make It Green
+- 6 Make It Green
-#7 Make It Green
+- 7 Make It Green
-#8 Make It Green
+- 8 Make It Green
-#9 Make It Green
+- 9 Make It Green
-#10 Make It Green
+- 10 Make It Green
-#11 Make It Green
+- 11 Make It Green